 We are always looking for ways to provide educational opportunities to people in Montgomery County, Indiana, and the United States.
 The museum happily hosts field trips for students from elementary to college age.
 In addition, we continually develop education resources to help educators present Lew Wallace’s life to their classes.

-To schedule any of our educational opportunities, contact Amanda McGuire with the date of your request, the number of students, and the topic you prefer.
+To schedule any of our educational opportunities, email [email protected] or call 765-362-5769 with the date of your request, the number of students, and the topic you prefer.
 Scholarships are available for students in need.
 Discovery Kits and classroom presentations are free.

-If you have ideas for a resource or program we are not offering, please reach out to Associate Director Amanda McGuire at [email protected] or 765-362-5769.
+If you have ideas for a resource or program we are not offering, we would love to hear about it!

 - Civil War Discovery Kit – Grades 4-8 – Experience the Civil War through reproduction objects and activities.
 Students can pack a Civil War haversack with gear, write letters to soldiers, and examine problems that plagued the 11th Indiana Infantry at the Battle of Shiloh.